vbujaldon/sprint11_python_visualizations/README.md

 * Three combined variables
 * Pairplot analysis

-Each visualization includes interpretation of results.
+Each visualization includes a quick interpretation of results.

 ---